Farivar90/Farivar90/README.md

 - Played a pivotal role as a business partner in an import car parts company.
 - Accumulated 14 years of expertise as a professional trader in Forex and Stocks.

+When I am free, I usually read books, cook something new, or fix something.
+I can repair electronic devices, do carpentry, and work on cars (I was a drift racer when I was younger and I built a car almost by myself).

 I am open to collaborations and software development opportunities.
 Feel free to get in touch!

 ---